Hot melt adhesives for mattresses enable non toxic bonding

 Hot melt adhesives for mattresses are becoming increasingly popular, as they offer a non-toxic, environmentally-friendly solution for mattress bonding.
 These adhesives bond components together at the highest possible efficiency and at the lowest application costs.
 Different hot melt adhesive formulations are used for example for joining foam around springs, attaching cushioning foam and insulation to the mattress interior body and keeping upholstery fabrics and pillow top cushioning in place.
-All these applications are possible in an efficient manner with the lowest possible impact on the users and environment thanks to hot melt adhesives specially designed for mattresses.
+All these applications are possible in an efficient manner with the lowest possible impact on the users and environment.
+All thanks to hot melt adhesives specially designed for mattresses.

-The reason for the increased use of hot melt adhesives for mattresses lays in the benefits the formulations provide.
+The reason for the popularity of hot melt adhesives for mattresses lays in the benefits the formulations provide.
 The most beneficial characteristics of hot melt adhesives for t he process and product include:

-- Non-toxic: hot melt adhesives are 100% solid meaning that they do not contain any solvents, nor do they release toxic fumes during the curing process.
-Their VOC (volatile organic compound) value is close to zero and they are non-flammable, which increases product and process safety also in the mattress industry.
+- Non-toxic: hot melt adhesives are 100% solid.
+This means that they do not contain any solvents, nor do they release toxic fumes.
+Their VOC (volatile organic compound) value is close to zero and they are non-flammable.
+This increases product and process safety also in the mattress industry.

-- Fast curing: as the name implies, hot melts are applied using heat to soften them to a liquid form.
-They cure as the adhesive cools down to room temperature.
-This allows for quicker and easier assembly.
-The mattresses can also be taken to packaging shortly after assembly.
+- Fast curing: as the name implies, hot melt application uses heat to soften them to a liquid form.
+The adhesives cure as they cool down to room temperature allowing for quicker and easier assembly.
+Packaging is possible shortly after assembly.

-- Easy to handle: in general, hot melt adhesives for mattresses are easy to handle: they are stored in a solid form, are fast and efficient to apply and, unlike water based systems, cure without evaporation.
+- Easy to handle: in general, hot melt mattress adhesives are easy to handle.
+They come in a solid form, are fast and efficient to apply and, unlike water based systems, cure without evaporation.
 The use of hot melts increases the overall productivity.

 - Colorfast: as mattresses are consumer products, the aesthetics play an important role.
 Hot melts are colorfast, usually white and absolutely non-yellowing.

 - Strength: in many cases the fabric or foam which is bonded wears out earlier than the adhesive shows signs of deterioration.

-- Design freedom: hot melt adhesives adhere to a wide range of surfaces allowing for use of new materials which usually would be difficult to glue.
+- Design freedom: hot melts adhere to a wide range of surfaces.
+This allows for using materials which usually would be difficult to glue.
 Materials such as memory foams and gels are no problem for mattress hot melts.

 The only disadvantage of hot melt adhesive systems is that they may make a Velcro-like noise when the finished mattress is in use.
 This is due to faults in application: the bond is strong, but not uniform.
 Fortunately, new technologies allow for flawless application eliminating the problem of the mattress making noise.
-If the risk of noise is wished to be eliminated comletely, a waterbased system could be used.
+If the risk of noise is wished to be eliminated completely, other types of mattress adhesive could be considered.

-Customized hot melt adhesives with even more benefits
+Customized hot melt adhesive formulations with even more benefits

-The hot melt adhesives are continuously developing to meet the ever-advancing needs of customers: improved comfort is required and achieved through additional layers of gels and foams which also need bonding to keep the assembly together.
+The hot melt adhesive formulations are continuously developing to meet the ever-advancing needs of customers in the bed market.
+Improved comfort is required and achieved through additional layers of gels and foams which also need bonding to keep the assembly together.

-Most hot melt adhesives can be customized to perfectly fit the needs of your production process, assembly line and the finished product by additional plasticizers, tackifiers and waxes.
+Most hot melt adhesives are modifiable.
+So they can perfectly fit the needs of your mattress production process, assembly line and the finished product.
+The modification takes place by additional plasticizers, tackifiers and waxes.
 In case you are looking for a hot melt adhesive for mattresses or are curious for the options, do not hesitate to contact us for more information.

 Hot melt adhesives for mattresses exist as different types and formulations which all have their unique characteristics.
 When defining the one that benefits your product and processes the most, it is good to look at some specifications of the different products.
 The most important factors to look at include the following.